steinwurf/steinwurf-docs/source/score/score-cpp/score_parameters.rst

 internal buffer denotes how far back in the data stream repair data can be requested.
-When a repair is needed for a segment in the data stream, all successfully received subsequent is held back until this segment is repaired.
+When a repair is needed for a segment in the data stream, all successfully received subsequent segments will be held back until this segment is repaired.
 The receivers are aware of the internal buffer size of the sender.
 If the segment is not repaired before it is discarded (overwritten) at the sender, the receiver will discard this data as well, and proceed to the following data segments.
-That is, the maximum period of time that subsequent data is held back is implicitly defined by this size of this internal buffer.
+That is, the maximum period of time that subsequent data is held back is implicitly defined by the size of this internal buffer.
 If the application requires a low transmission latency (e.g. live video streaming), it is recommended to reduce this buffer size.